Justin Bonaventure Morard de Galles: Ancien Régime

 Morard began his naval career in 1757 on the brig Ecureuil and took part in many combats in the Mediterranean and the Americas as part of the Royal French Navy with the rank of garde de pavillon.
 He entered the service at the age of 11, in the gardes de la maison du roi.

 In 1765, the comte de Grasse was charged with clearing the Mediterranean of its infestation of Barbary pirates.
 In 1765, on Héroïne as enseigne de vaisseau, Morard de Galles participated in the bombardment of Morocco's Atlantic coast.
 The young Morard de Galles next became an ensign on board the frigate Hermine, and there received a mission to burn one of the corsairs which had taken refuge under the protection of the coastal batteries.
-Favoured by a cloudy night, he boarded the enemy vessel and attached a coat of sulphur to one of her sides - a terrible explosion half an hour later announced the success of this audacious enterprise.
+Favoured by a cloudy night, he boarded the corsair vessel and attached a coat of sulphur to one of her sides - a terrible explosion half an hour later announced the success of this audacious enterprise.

 Returning to France, he remained attached to the group directing the naval building works at Brest until 1776, when he took to sea again in Duchaffault's squadron.
 Promoted to lieutenant de vaisseau in 1777, he distinguished himself the following year at the Battle of Ushant on Ville de Paris, and in the actions of 17 April, 15 and 19 May 1780.